 President Donald Trump, in one of his first actions in the White House, ordered that the Dakota Access Pipeline be completed.
 The camp at Cannon Ball, launched by those young optimists fresh off their meeting with Obama, was cleared away.

-Now, tribal leaders want President Trump to meet with them just once — a request that is the primary demand of the Native Nations March on Washington this week, at which Hope and Cheyenne will be marching.
+Now, tribal leaders want President Trump to meet with them just once — a request that is the primary demand of the Native Nations March on Washington this week, at which Hope and Anna will be marching.
 And Global Citizen, whose mission is to end extreme poverty whether in Malawi or Minneapolis, echoes that call.

 President Trump, may we introduce you to Hope Alvarado and the new generation of Native American leaders?